Service-Learning FAQs

 Key components of service learning include:

-• Active Participation: Students engage directly with the community, often through hands-on projects.
+Active Participation: Students engage directly with the community, often through hands-on projects.

-• Reflection: Students reflect on their experiences to understand the social, civic, and academic implications.
+Reflection: Students reflect on their experiences to understand the social, civic, and academic implications.

-• Mutual Benefit: The service benefits both the community and the students; the community receives support or resources, while students gain practical experience and personal growth.
+Mutual Benefit: The service benefits both the community and the students; the community receives support or resources, while students gain practical experience and personal growth.

-What Counts as Service-Learning?
+What qualifies as service-learning?

-What Counts as Service Learning?
+What Qualifies as Service Learning?

 As a formal educational approach, experiential learning requires several elements to count as service learning.
 Examples of these are if the volunteer activities are connected to the course curriculum and reflecting on the service experience.
-You can learn more about what counts as service learning here.
+You can learn more about what qualifies as service learning here.

-1. Learning Component: Service-learning is directly tied to academic coursework, while internships focus on professional experience, and volunteering is centered around helping without necessarily a learning goal.
+Learning Component: Service-learning is directly tied to academic coursework, while internships focus on professional experience, and volunteering is centered around helping without necessarily a learning goal.

-2. Reciprocity: Service-learning emphasizes mutual benefit, while internships tend to benefit the student primarily, and volunteering mainly benefits the organization or cause.
+Reciprocity: Service-learning emphasizes mutual benefit, while internships tend to benefit the student primarily, and volunteering mainly benefits the organization or cause.

 Can service-learning be done remotely or online?